Uniqueness of Limit Models in Classes with Amalgamation: Abstract

-\begin{theorem}[Main Theorem] Let $\K$ be an AEC and $\mu>\LS(\K)$.
-Suppose $\K$ satisfies the disjoint amalgamation property for models of cardinality $\mu$.
-If $\K$ is $\mu$-Galois-stable, does not have long splitting chains, and satisfies locality of splitting\footnote{See Assumption \ref{splitting assm} for the precise description of long splitting chains and locality}, then any two $(\mu,\sigma_\ell)$-limits over $M$ for ($\ell\in\{1,2\}$) are isomorphic over $M$.
+We prove:\\ {\bf Main Theorem:} {\em Let $\K$ be an abstract elementary class satisfying the joint embedding and the amalgamation properties.
+Let $\mu$ be a cardinal above the the L\"owenheim-Skolem number of the class.
+Suppose $\K$ satisfies the disjoint amalgamation property for limit models of cardinality $\mu$.
+If $\K$ is $\mu$-Galois-stable, has no $\mu$-Vaughtian Pairs, does not have long splitting chains, and satisfies locality of splitting, then any two $(\mu,\sigma_\ell)$-limits over $M$ for ($\ell\in\{1,2\}$) are isomorphic over $M$.}